-The latter is a small district along Sawtelle Boulevard between Nebraska and Tennessee in the Sawtelle neighborhood (and former municipality) favored by Nisei, foodies, otaku, hentai, nipponophiles.
+The latter is a small district along Sawtelle Boulevard between Nebraska and Tennessee in the Sawtelle neighborhood (and former municipality) favored by Nisei, foodies, otaku, hentai, and nipponophiles.
 With the rainy season just beginning, my ex-roomie Shimbles and I set out to explore the neighborhood.

-In the 1920s and 30s, what’s now Little Osaka (小大阪) was dominated by Nikkei-run nurseries which mostly served wealthy, white westsiders, although Sawtelle homes themselves often display more thoughtful landscaping than those in average neighborhoods.
+In the 1920s and ’30s, what’s now Little Osaka (小大阪) was dominated by Nikkei-run nurseries which mostly served wealthy, white Westsiders, although Sawtelle homes themselves often display more thoughtful landscaping than those in average neighborhoods.
 In 1931, a group of Japanese planted a Japanese garden (designed by Koichi Kawana) in Sawtelle’s Stoner Park “for the promotion of better understanding.”
 By 1941, there were 26 nurseries in the area.
-When Japanese-Americans were unjustly incarcerated during World War II, the neighborhood went into decline.
-Today there are three nurseries remaining in Little Osaka; The Jungle, Hashimoto and Yamaguchi Bonsai.
+When Japanese Americans were unjustly incarcerated during World War II, the neighborhood went into decline.
+Today there are three nurseries remaining in Little Osaka; The Jungle, Hashimoto, and Yamaguchi Bonsai.

-There are still multiple sushi, curry and noodle joints — among others.
+There are still multiple sushi, curry, and noodle joints — among others.
 I suspect the neighborhood may’ve acquired its nickname (instead of, say, Little Yokohama) because of how densely populated with eateries it is.
 Big Ōsaka, after all, is the city of kuidaore (“to become poor as a result of one’s extravagance in eating and drinking”).
-Being a cold, rainy day, I had some extra hot curry and sake to warm myself from the inside out.
+Being a cold, rainy day, I had some extra hot curry and heated sake to warm myself from the inside out.
 Afterward, we stopped by Beard Papa’s, a chain founded in the original Ōsaka.
 I ate the brand new Cookie Crunch Puff.
-Although my sweet tooth is dwarfed by my bitter, salty, sour, spicy and umami teeth, it was delicious.
+Although my sweet tooth is dwarfed by my bitter, salty, sour, spicy, and umami teeth, it was delicious.

-Giant Robot was started in 1994 by Eric Nakamura and Martin Wong as a magazine covering Asian and Asian-American pop culture.
-It not only filled a void in the publishing world, but its subject matter, its humor, attitude, observation and insight also made it one of the greatest magazines, period.
+Giant Robot was started in 1994 by Eric Nakamura and Martin Wong as a magazine covering Asian and Asian American pop culture.
+It not only filled a void in the publishing world, but its subject matter, its humor, attitude, observation, and insight also made it one of the greatest magazines, period.
 They opened their first store in 2001, in Little Osaka.
 A few years later, they opened the art gallery, G2.
-We checked out the Post-It Show.
+We checked out The Post-It Show.

 There are a lot of clothing joints in the neighborhood.
 As with the world outside of Milan, there are many more options for the ladies than the gents.
-And for the gents, most of the choices are kawaii t-shirts and outfits you’d see on kids in a jerk video.
+And for the gents, most of the choices are kawaii T-shirts and outfits you’d see on kids in a jerk video.